The Finns drink more coffee than anyone else in the world. If you read more, you’ll see what it has to do with NFC.

 The investment decision is also easy.
 When the use case is as clear as this, Voyantic can offer the complete reel-to-reel machine with quality testing and encoding capability in a single delivery.
 And our support includes getting started in manufacturing.
 The machine is upgradeable, different NFC cases can be made with the same equipment, and expanding NFC to RAIN RFID is the next milestone to consider.

 Do you have a question about implementing NFC or RAIN RFID?
-Write me an email and I will be happy to discuss!
+Contact us and we will be happy to discuss!